logtown/logtown/packages/logger/README.md

 ### Using in es5 environment

 There are several precompiled versions of this module placed in folders `es5` and `es6`.
-You might select the one you needed by importing `require('logtown/es5/common')` for old commonjs environments.
+You might select the one you need by importing `require('logtown/es5/common')` for old commonjs environments.

 ### Adding new wrapper

-Adding wrapper as you noticed before in the example, pretty simple operation.
-You required to implement at least one method or pass single `function` that will work like the most advanced wrapper's function `log`.
+Adding wrapper as you noticed before in the example, is pretty simple operation.
+As it was notices you need to implement at least one method or pass single `function` that will work like the most advanced wrapper's function `log`.

 Example,